YuehWenn/HSR-Fix/Guides/CheckTextureOverride.md

 ```
 This is because if you replace some resources in an index buffer,
 or execute a handling = skip to a specific index buffer,then you
-need to check which VertexShader is provide resources for this index buffer.
+need to check which VertexShader is provided resources for this index buffer.

 For example:
 ```ini